-Virginia Earned Income Tax Credit
+Virginia Low Income Tax Credit

-Most states' EITCs are refundable.
-You'll receive the difference in cash if your credit is more than the taxes you owe – this is not the case in Virginia.
-The credit can only erase any taxes you owe.
+Many states' EITCs are refundable.
+You'll receive the difference in cash if your credit is more than the taxes you owe, but this is not the case in Virginia.
+The credit can only erase your tax obligation.
+The state keeps the rest if there's anything left over.
 You can’t carry over any unused portion to future years.

-Income Requirements for Virginia’s Earned Income Credit
+Income Requirements for Virginia’s EITC

-Add $4,020 for each exemption over eight.
+You can add $4,420 for each dependent exemption you have over eight.

 Other Requirements for Virginia’s Low Income Credit